pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Plugins.md

 #### Special plugin options case

-Unfortuntaley some [Chart.JS](http://www.chartjs.org/docs/latest/notes/extensions.html#plugins) plugin implementation are not respecting the described standard way to store the plugin options.
+Unfortunately some [Chart.JS](http://www.chartjs.org/docs/latest/notes/extensions.html#plugins) plugin implementation are not respecting the described standard way to store the plugin options.

 Therefore **Charba** provides into the configurable options a method to add an additional configuration.